n0nag0n/super-model/README.md

 # Super Model

 Super model is a very simple ORM type php class to easily interact with tables in a database without writing a ton of SQL code all over the place.

+To prove it, here are the lines of code...
 ```
 $ cloc src/
        1 text file.